 While earning her biology degree from the University of California, Berkeley, Anne studied tropical biology and conservation in the lush cloud forests of Costa Rica.
 As a child, Anne had scavenged coins from couch cushions and her parents' jeans pockets to contribute to a classroom campaign to buy an acre of rain forest in the Children's Eternal Rain Forest in Costa Rica.
-Little did she know that more than 10 years later, she'd have an opportunity to walk under the canopy of that protected forest, realizing a lifelong dream of visiting a tropical rain forest, and in particular the one she helped protect!
+Little did she know that more than a decade later, she would have the opportunity to walk under the canopy of that protected forest, realizing a lifelong dream of visiting a tropical rain forest, and in particular the one she helped protect!
 This experience launched her pursuit of ecological study and education.

 Like the Arctic tern, Anne chases the sun south all the way to Antarctica during the boreal winters.
-She finds herself most at home in the polar regions and uses her expertise in these realms to support scientific research at some of Antarctica's most remote field camps.
-From the West Antarctic Ice Sheet, to the Transantarctic Mountains, Anne spends the austral summers alongside atmospheric and climate change scientists, paleo botanists, glaciologists and other Antarctic researchers.
-When not on the clock, Anne spends much of her time working on the home she built in Denali, gardening, traveling overseas, backpacking, skiing and baking.
-In an effort to share something she's passionate about, and inspire children with healthy life choices, she volunteers as a ski coach for a week each spring with NANANordic, a nonprofit organization that supports cross-country skiing in rural Native villages scattered off the road system in Alaska’s Northwest Arctic.
+She finds herself most at home in polar regions and uses her expertise in these realms to support scientific research at some of Antarctica's most remote field camps.
+From the West Antarctic Ice Sheet to the Transantarctic Mountains, Anne spends the austral summers alongside atmospheric and climate scientists, paleo botanists, glaciologists and other Antarctic researchers.
+Off the clock, Anne spends much of her time working on the home she built in Denali, gardening, traveling overseas, backpacking, skiing and baking.
+In an effort to share something she's passionate about, and to inspire children with healthy life choices, she volunteers as a ski coach for a week each spring with NANANordic, a nonprofit organization that supports cross-country skiing in rural Native villages scattered off the road system in Alaska’s Northwest Arctic.

 Upcoming Adventures with Anne: